JaimeGSandoval/today-in-science-fs/README.md

 # Today in Science

 Today in Science is a resource for articles that focus on up-to-date news and research emerging from various fields of science that any science enthusiast would find to be informative and useful.
-Users can create an account and delete their account, as well as add or delete articles to and from different lists.
+Users can create and delete their own accounts, as well as add to and remove articles from various lists.

 ![today-in-science-fs](/client/public/og-image.png)